RUSHA official logo RUSHA

 Company history and background logo History and Background

-Rush Enterprises, Inc. was founded in 1960 by W. Marvin Rush in San Antonio, Texas.
-It began as a single truck dealership and has since grown into the largest network of commercial vehicle dealerships in North America.
-The 'A' in Rush Enterprises A Inc. typically denotes Class A common stock.
+Rush Enterprises, Inc. was founded in 1960 by William B. Rush.
+The company initially focused on truck repair and parts.
+Over the decades, it has expanded significantly through both organic growth and strategic acquisitions, becoming the largest network of commercial vehicle dealerships in North America.
+Rush Enterprises A Inc. represents the Class A common stock of the company.

 Company business area logo Core Business Areas